 - Provide clinical services that help students achieve their academic and personal goals, using a stepped-care approach.

-- Respond to the psychological effects of a crisis impacting individual students and the campus community.
+- Respond to the psychological effects of a crisis affecting individual students and the campus community.

-- Serve as training site for learners pursing completion of advanced degrees (e.g., PhD, physician, MSW).
+- Serve as training site for learners pursing completion of advanced degrees (e.g., PhD, MSW).

 Students are encouraged to schedule an initial evaluation appointment to determine the best treatment or resources for their concerns.
 Any currently enrolled student is eligible to receive an initial evaluation.